 The Math with Confidence series will eventually cover kindergarten through fourth grade.
-Courses for kindergarten and first grade are available as of Spring 2021.
-The second-grade course should be available in the Spring of 2022, with the next two courses following at a rate of one per year.
+Courses for kindergarten and first grade are available as of spring 2021.
+The second-grade course should be available in the spring of 2022, with the next two courses following at a rate of one per year.

 While these are hands-on courses, they don’t require expensive manipulatives, and you will use many of the same manipulatives for both kindergarten and first grade.
-The instructor guides tell you how to put together your own math kit for each course.
+The instructor guides tell you how to put together your own math kit of manipulatives for each course.

 Many other household items will be used for just one or a few lessons.
 These include items such as scissors, tape, paper clips, a digital clock, small toys, an egg carton, toothpicks, and measuring cups.
 Weekly and daily lists of required items are in the lesson plans, and a complete list can be found toward the back of each instructor guide.

 At the beginning of each week’s lesson in the instructor guide, one or two pages briefly describe the objectives and list any special items you will need.
 They might also explain how to use the manipulatives or apply other teaching methods.
-You will find the title of the suggested picture book for the week here as well.
+You will find the title of the suggested picture book for the week there as well.